Don't Delay! Do Your FAFSA® Today.

 What if my parents are not in the United States?

-They cannot create an FSA ID, but you can complete the FAFSA® on paper and ask for
+Your parents’ citizenship or location doesn't affect your eligibility for federal aid.
+They can’t create an FSA ID, but you can complete the FAFSA® on paper and have them sign it.

 My parent remarried.
 Is the parent's spouse required to get an FSA ID as well?